https://www.gosh.nhs.uk/news/ten-gosh-staff-successful-in-first-research-pilot-scheme/

 Patients seen at hospitals that carry our research have better outcomes, even if they aren't taking part in research themselves.

-That's why we are delighted to announce the first successful applicants of our new Protected Research Time for Clinicians (PRTC) scheme.
+That's why we are delighted to announce the first successful applicants of our new Protected Research Time for Clinicians (PRTC) scheme, supported by GOSH Charity.
 The pilot was created to address a long‑standing challenge: many clinicians want to take part in research but struggle to find dedicated time within their clinical roles.

-The new scheme funds 1 PA of protected research time over 18 months, supporting clinicians to grow their research ideas, sharpen collaborations, strengthen patient and public involvement, and develop innovations that benefit children and families.
+The new scheme funds 1 Programmed Activity (PA) per week of protected research time over 18 months, supporting clinicians to grow their research ideas, sharpen collaborations, strengthen patient and public involvement, and develop innovations that benefit children and families.

 This year’s awardees